edgedb/edgedb/docs/internals/protocol/messages.rst

     (`RFC 7677 <https://tools.ietf.org/html/rfc7677>`_).

-The client must select an appropriate authentication method from the list returned by the server and send a :ref:`ref_protocol_msg_auth_sasl_initial_response`.
+The client must select an appropriate authentication method from the list returned by the server and send an :ref:`ref_protocol_msg_auth_sasl_initial_response`.
 One or more server-challenge and client-response message follow.
-Each server-challenge is sent in an :ref:`ref_protocol_msg_auth_sasl_continue`, followed by a response from client in a :ref:`ref_protocol_msg_auth_sasl_response` message.
+Each server-challenge is sent in an :ref:`ref_protocol_msg_auth_sasl_continue`, followed by a response from the client in an :ref:`ref_protocol_msg_auth_sasl_response` message.
 The particulars of the messages are mechanism specific.
 Finally, when the authentication exchange is completed successfully, the server sends an